Pieris rapae

-Pieris rapae is a small- to medium-sized butterfly species of the whites-and-yellows family Pieridae.
-It is known in Europe as the small white, in North America as the cabbage white or cabbage butterfly, on several continents as the small cabbage white, and in New Zealand as the white butterfly.
-The butterfly is recognizable by its white color with small black dots on its wings, and it can be distinguished from P. brassicae by its larger size and the black band at the tip of its forewings.
+Pieris rapae is a small-to-medium-sized butterfly species of the whites-and-yellows family Pieridae.
+It is known in Europe as the small white, in North America and the United Kingdom as the cabbage white or cabbage butterfly, on several continents as the small cabbage white, and in New Zealand as the white butterfly.
+The butterfly is recognizable by its white color with small black dots on its wings, and it can be distinguished from P. brassicae by the latter's larger size and black band at the tip of the forewings.

 The caterpillar of this species, often referred to as the "imported cabbageworm", is a pest to crucifer crops such as cabbage, kale, bok choy and broccoli.
-Pieris rapae is widespread in Europe and Asia; it is believed to have originated in the Eastern Mediterranean region of Europe, and to have spread across Eurasia thanks to the diversification of brassicaceous crops and the development of human trade routes.
-Over the past two centuries, it spread to North Africa, North America, New Zealand, and Australia, as a result of accidental introductions.
+Pieris rapae is widespread in Europe and Asia; it is believed to have originated in the Eastern Mediterranean region of Europe and to have spread across Eurasia thanks to the diversification of brassicaceous crops and the development of human trade routes.
+Over the past two centuries, it spread to North Africa (about 1800), North America (1860s), Hawaii (1897), New Zealand (1930), and Australia (1937), as a result of accidental introductions.

 Description

 In appearance it looks like a smaller version of the large white (Pieris brassicae).
 The upperside is creamy white with black tips on the forewings.
 Females also have two black spots in the center of the forewings.
 Its underwings are yellowish with black speckles.
 It is sometimes mistaken for a moth due to its plain appearance.
 The wingspan of adults is roughly 32–47 mm.

+Pieris rapae has a wingbeat frequency averaging 12.8 flaps per second.